 The image below left is an e-mail I sent to computerforensics@gmail.com from my alias craig@ball.net using my Gmail account craigball@gmail.com.
 A tiny JPG photograph was attached.
-A user might see the e-mail presentment at left and mistakenly assume that what they see is all of the information in the message.
+A user might see the e-mail on the left and mistakenly assume that what they see is all there is.
 Far from it!

-The image below right contains the source code of the same e-mail message.21 Viewed in its "true" and complete format, it's too long to legibly appear on one page.
-So, let's dissect it by looking at its constituent parts: message header, message body and encoded attachment.
+The image below right contains the source code of the e-mail.
+Viewed in its "true" and complete format, it's too long to legibly appear on one page.
+So, let's dissect it by looking at its constituent parts: message header, message body and encoded attachment